ajitgoel/Notes/InterviewQuestions/ReactJS/InterviewQuestions.md

 ## [10.
 How does state differ from props?]

 Both props and state are plain JavaScript objects.

-Props (short for "properties") is an object of arbitrary inputs that are passed to a component by its parent component.
+==Props (short for "properties") is an object of arbitrary inputs that are passed to a component by its parent component.

-State are variables that are initialized and managed by the component and change over the lifetime of a specific instance of this component.
+State are variables that are initialized and managed by the component and change over the lifetime of a specific instance of this component.==

 [This article from Kent C. Dodds](https://kentcdodds.com/blog/props-vs-state) provides a more detailed explanation.